janosh/matbench-discovery/models/alignn_ff/readme.md

 1. **Training difficulties**: ALIGNN-FF proved to be very resource-hungry.
 [12 GB of MPtrj training data](https://figshare.com/articles/dataset/23713842) turned into 600 GB of ALIGNN graph data.
 This forces small batch size even on nodes with large GPU memory, which slowed down training.
 1. **Ineffectiveness of fine-tuning**: Efforts to fine-tune the ALIGNN-FF WT10 model on the CHGNet data suffered high initial loss, even worse than the untrained model, indicating significant dataset incompatibility.

-The decision to abort adding ALIGNN FF to Matbench Discovery v1 was made after weeks of work due to ongoing technical challenges and resource limitations.
+The decision to abort testing ALIGNN FF was made after weeks of work due to ongoing technical challenges and resource limitations.
 See the [PR discussion](https://github.com/janosh/matbench-discovery/pull/47) for further details.

 ## Fine-tuning